 In the past, customers have been marketed to; now we will be seeing customers being consulted and engaged so that they are leading and driving the conversation.
 Brand advocates are becoming increasingly important to companies, in a time when the phrase “trust sells” has far outpaced the old notion that “sex sells”.
 Brands have woken up to the fact that women are in control of spending decisions, so many of the old marketing attitudes are being re-thought, and that online reviews influence 90% of consumers.
 For companies, that means cultivating customers and empowering them to speak for their favorite brands.

-Bad customer service is no longer acceptable either: consumers are turning to social media to report problems – often publically – so businesses have had to align their customer service and social media departments, or else face online complaints drowning out their marketing efforts.
+Bad customer service is no longer acceptable either: consumers are turning to social media to report bad customer service stories – often publically – so businesses have had to align their customer service and social media departments, or else face online complaints drowning out their marketing efforts.
 The good news for marketers is that brands that are nurturing the relationships with their customers and especially their advocates in a meaningful way (such as Zappos, Nike or Jet Blue) are able to spark movements around their brands through cultivating and mobilizing their army of volunteer marketers.

 2014 is going to be an exciting year: as the globe becomes ever more connected and communications become mobilized like never before, marketers and brands will have to respond creatively.
 Social media is no longer an afterthought of a marketing strategy, marketing is social, and so are customers.